niradler/policyer-github-action/README.md

           checks_path: ./checks
 ```

-This is a test repository.
+This is a test repository!